5 Year Combined Clinical/Translational Research & Master's Degree in Clinical Investigation Program (CTRP/MSCI)

 Foundations of Medicine - Years 1 & 2

-- This required series of 20 two-hour sessions with Graduate School faculty will focus on research problems with a clinical focus.
+- MDP 740A Designing Solutions to Research Problems: This required series of 20 two-hour sessions together with MDPhD students.
+The sessions focus on research problems with a clinical focus, and include a computational skills bootcamp (R).
 This course will be held during fall, spring and summer of year one.

 CTS 605A Introduction to Clinical Epidemiology

 - Held during the summer between years one and two, reviews the basic principles of epidemiological studies and the application of strategies and design to solve epidemics and their causes.

 - Eight-week, full-time lab rotation with a CTRP affiliated faculty in a clinical/translational research area under the guidance of a CTRP-affiliated faculty mentor.
 Stipend support shared by the student’s mentor and the School is provided for students enrolled in the summer research program.

 - The CTRP/MSCI students will enter the Year 3 Care of Adult and Care of Family clerkships for the first four months of the academic year (May - August) and then take an LOA from the School of Medicine to complete the MSCI core curriculum.